rc glider in flight

 Tip: Using two separate channels is better than a Y-lead, since each channel can be individually adjusted for direction, travel and centring.

-Multiple sources => one output (examples: delta, V-tail)
+Mixing multiple sources to 1 output (examples: delta, V-tail)

 Mixer